-Fig. 5a-f: Swordfish: Time-area catches (total combined in tonnes) as reported for longline fisheries targeting swordfish (ELL), other longline fisheries (LL), gillnet fisheries (GI), and for all other fleets combined (OT), for the period 1950-2009, by decade and type of gear.
+Fig. 5a-f: Swordfish: Time-area catches (total combined in tonnes) as reported for longline fisheries targeting swordfish (ELL), other longline fisheries (LL), for the period 1950-2009, by decade and type of gear.
 Red lines represent the areas used for the assessments of swordfish.